jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

   2. using lambdas
   3. using blocks

+- "a closure retains knowledge of the lexical environment at the time it was defined" [from Joseph]

 ### Binding
 - Binding refers to the references a closure (chunk of code) makes to its surrounding artifacts [1]
 - Binding is the awareness a `Proc` has of the surrounding environment / context [6]